 Looking for just the right vanity for your bath or powder room?
 So many of the builder's grade or big-box store variety of vanities are -- let's face it -- pretty "blah."
 If you'd like a unique look for your bathroom, consider taking on a very special do-it-yourself project -- transforming a piece of bargain or salvage furniture into the vanity of your dreams.

-There are all kinds of good reasons, related to both form and function, why you might want to transform salvaged or repurposed furniture into a bathroom vanity.
+There are all kinds of good reasons, related to both form and function, why you might want to transform salvaged or repurposed furniture into a DIY bathroom vanity.
 First and foremost is the question of form -- many well-worn or damaged pieces are still striking in appearance, with gorgeous lines or lush curves.
 This will allow you to craft a vanity that is truly one of a kind.
-In terms of function, your furniture find may be just the right size to accommodate a particular basin you've fallen in love with, or the size and/or shape of your bathroom.
-PS: This particular DIY can also save you big bucks.
+In terms of function, your furniture find may be just right to accommodate a particular basin you've fallen in love with, or the size and/or shape of your bathroom.
+PS: This particular project can also save you big bucks.